-Hannah works in Chemistry and Biochemistry within the Rosalind Franklin Building at NTU’s Clifton Campus.
+Hannah is a Physical Chemistry Technical Specialist and works in Chemistry within the Rosalind Franklin Building at NTU’s Clifton Campus.

-She delivers both Chemistry and Biochemistry labs for 1st, 2nd, 3rd, 4th year Undergraduates and helps MSc project students both in Term and Summer.
+She delivers Physical Chemistry labs for 1st, 2nd, 3rd, 4th year Undergraduates and helps project students both in Term and over Summer.

-She trains Laboratory Apprentices in Chemistry Techniques and on Analytical equipment.
+She trains Laboratory Apprentices and colleagues in Chemistry related techniques and on Analytical equipment.

-She is involved in the writing and review of Process and Risk Assessments and COSHH for the Laboratory she works in.
+She is involved in the writing and review of Process and Risk Assessments, COSHH and Technical requirement for the Laboratory she works in.

 She successfully completed her 4 year Apprenticeship in Applied Chemistry In Industry at the University of Nottingham in 2015, and then worked as an Analytical Technician in the Chemical & Environmental Engineering department for a further 4 years.